pyunity/pyunity/README.md

 A Python implementation of the Unity Engine, that can be used with other Python modules, and supports different types of windowing.
 Still in development.

 ### How to use
-The first step in using PyUnity is always importing it.
+The first step in using pyunity is always importing it.
 A standard way to import is like
 so: